The Lord is not going to do the weeding for me. However ...

 Life is all about choices, isn’t it?
 All of us have made wrong choices a time or two, sometimes knowing they’re wrong but making them anyway.
 Sometimes, believing they are the right choice, but discovering later how wrong they really were.
 Experts encourage parents to let their children experience the consequences of their choices, unless of course, that choice leads to irreparable harm to themselves or others.
 I think of God as being a perfect parent.
 If we find ourselves in a dire situation because of a choice we've made, and cry out to our Father for help, He responds in ways that are in our best interest.
 (No, the Lord is not going to do my weeding for me.)

 What am I getting at?
 If any of us are in a situation where we are emotionally or physically abused, I believe the Lord will help us find a way to escape.
 Sometimes that way can seem very scary or even impossible.
 It might mean leaving our family of origin.
 It might mean leaving our church.
 It might mean leaving financial security.
 The key is to trust in Him even when we don’t believe we can.
 That’s when the Lord really gets to work!
 That’s when we can experience the depths of God’s love.
-That’s when you can really begin the life of peace and love He wants for you.
+That’s when we can really begin the life of peace and love He wants for us.
 The Lord’s provision has been true for me, and if you are in a tough situation in your marriage, I pray it becomes true for you.

 "Wherefore, be of good cheer, and do not fear, for I the Lord am with you, and will stand by you."
 John 16:33